 Twice we got completely detached cabins in the mountains, without neighbors and with wonderful views of nature.
-You can also super as a family or as a group of friends for a few days in a corresponding accommodation and do not even have to pay much for it.
 At AirBnB there are such huts already from 50€/night.
 The incredible peace and seclusion that you can experience in such huts generated in very special experience.
 Because there are hardly any artificial light sources in such areas can also wonderfully observe the starry sky.
 We did not want to leave our one hut in the mountains and would have loved to spend our entire vacation there.

-Do you have any tips for a road trip through Andalusia or questions about our Andalusia sights and destinations?
+Do you have any tips for a road trip through Andalusia or questions about our best things to do in Andalusia?
 Leave us a short comment!